physion/policy.ovation.io/docs/policies/privacy.md

 ## 6. Terms of Service

-For more information about using Our Products &amp; Services, please refer to our [Terms of Service][tos] for information on our other policies and guidelines regarding use of Our Products &amp; Services.
+For more information about using Our Products &amp; Services, please refer to our [OvDx Terms of Service](dx_terms_of_service.md) and [OvDs Terms of Service](ds_terms_of_service.md) for information on our other policies and guidelines regarding use of Our Products &amp; Services.
 Although we do not think it would happen, in the event of any conflicting terms, the Terms of Service are controlling over this Privacy Policy.

-[tos]: https://lab-services.ovation.io/terms_of_service.html "Ovation Terms of Service"

 ## 7. Changes to this Privacy Policy